sashankbanda/test-query-pdf/README.md

-# PDF ChatBot Setup Guide
+# QueryPDF Setup Guide

-Follow these steps to set up and run the PDF ChatBot.
+Follow these steps to set up and run the QueryPDF.

 ## Prerequisites